This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 have, on a number of occasions, encountered the second-order system

-of each of the covariant basis vectors with
+of change of each of the covariant basis vectors with

 respect to each of the coordinates .

-therefore use the symbol to
+the denominator.
+Accordingly, we will use the symbol to

-Note that the symbol is bold to indicate that the elements of
+textbf{bold} to indicate that the elements of are

-with respect to the coordinates:
+be differentiated with respect to .

 symmetric, i.e.

-In affine coordinates, the vectors
+In affine coordinates, all vectors

-vanish since the covariant basis is the same at all points.
-In all other coordinate systems, the
+vanish since the covariant basis is the

-Looking ahead, the Christoffel symbol
+Looking ahead, the Christoffel symbol will

 i.e.